Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 San Simeon

 Just north of Cambria is San Simeon and Hearst’s Castle.
 William Randolph Hearst built his mansion on one of the hills overlooking the Pacific.
 He imported ceilings, choir stalls, and other fixtures from Europe for this study of opulence.
-The indoor swimming pool has gold leaf tiles but was mainly used by the staff (they call it the million-dollar fringe benefit) as the guests preferred the gorgeous outdoor white marble pool.
-It is definitely worth a stop, but you should get tickets ahead of time as they will sell out.
+The indoor swimming pool features gold leaf tiles, but it was mainly used by the staff, who referred to it as the “million-dollar fringe benefit,” as the guests preferred the gorgeous outdoor white marble pool.
+It’s definitely worth a stop, but be sure to get tickets ahead of time, as they tend to sell out quickly.

-If you are looking for a meal, I would recommend Sebastian’s Cafe (see reviews) across the highway from Heart’s Castle.
+If you’re looking for a meal, I recommend Sebastian’s Cafe (see reviews), located across the highway from Heart’s Castle.
 It has better food for less money.

 Piedras Blancas Elephant Seal Rookery